Semnox-Github/SmartfunRevamp/README.md

 ```

 ## 9.4.
 CMS configuration
-It contains data to configure data for the app such as: home containers, menu itesm, colors, etc. The file is `SmartFunRevamp/assets/json/example_cms.json`
+It contains data to configure the app such as: home containers, menu itesm, colors, etc. The file is `SmartFunRevamp/assets/json/example_cms.json`
-_TO DO: we need to change the name of this file because is not an exampla anymore, it is the real file that is shipped with the app_
+_TO DO: we need to change the name of this file because is not an example anymore, it is the real file that is shipped with the app_
 The next items are configured in the same file.

 ### 9.4.1.
 Home containers